tiago-martinho/tiago-martinho/README.md

 ### More about me

-- Beach and sea lover 🏖️
+- Summer, beach and sea lover 🏖️
 - Self-proclaimed bodysurf champion 🌊
 - Proud owner of a fox-like dog named Kika 🐕